When does the residency start?

 What teaching opportunities are there for residents?

 - Residents are expected to play an active role in precepting Doctor of Pharmacy students who are scheduled on rotation with them.
-Beaumont receives students from a number of different Colleges of Pharmacy.
+Corewell Health receives students from a number of different Colleges of Pharmacy.

 - Residents deliver several oral presentations to the pharmacy department staff throughout their learning experiences.
 These presentations fall into the categories of pharmacy grand rounds, journal clubs, topic discussions, and case presentations.

-- Residents provide an accredited continuing education lecture to Beaumont Health pharmacy employees.
+- Residents provide an accredited continuing education lecture to Corewell Health pharmacy employees.

 - Residents interested in teaching can select the academics learning experience as an elective.